vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests/draft-ietf-opsawg-scheduling-oam-tests.md

            is executed.
 * "on-going": The state where the test is currently running.
 This state is triggered when the test has been executed but the test results haven't been produced.
 * "stop": The state where the test is manually stopped.
 This state is triggered when the test is manually interrupted.
-* "success": The state when all unitary tests were successful.The final state where all unitary tests are completed.
+* "success": The final state where all unitary tests are completed.
 This state is triggered when all tests have been conducted sucessfully.
 * "failure": The state when one or more tests in the sequence got an error.
 * "error":  The state where an error occurs during the test.
 This state is triggere when one or tests haven't been conducted successfully.